edgedb/easy-edgedb/chapter15/index.md

 {ref}`The documentation <docs:ref_sdl_function_typequal>` explains it like this: `the function is called normally when the corresponding argument is empty`.
 And: `A notable example of a function that gets called on empty input is the coalescing operator.`

 Interesting!
 You'll remember the coalescing operator `??` that we first saw in Chapter 12.
-And when we look at {eql:op}`its signature <docs:coalesce>`, you can see the `OPTIONAL` in there:
+And when we look at {eql:op}`its signature <docs:coalesce>`, you can see the `optional` in there:

 `optional anytype ?? set of anytype -> set of anytype`